Our program is an ideal destination for anyone interested in a PhD in Business Administration with a Management focus, for four reasons:

 - Iowa State ("Elle" Hyunjung Yoon, 2022, Strategy & Entrepreneurship)

-- Arizona State University (Rachel Burgess, 2021, Organizational Behavior)
+- Arizona State (Rachel Burgess, 2021, Organizational Behavior)

-- University of South Carolina (Edwyna Hill, 2021, Organizational Behavior)
+- South Carolina (Edwyna Hill, 2021, Organizational Behavior)

-- University of Oregon (Kate Zipay, 2018 Organizational Behavior)
+- Oregon and now Purdue (Kate Zipay, 2018 Organizational Behavior)

-- University of Virginia (Abbie Oliver, 2018 Strategy & Entrepreneurship)
+- Georgia State and now Virginia (Abbie Oliver, 2018 Strategy & Entrepreneurship)

-- University of Notre Dame (Tim Hubbard, 2017 Strategy & Entrepreneurship )
+- Notre Dame (Tim Hubbard, 2017 Strategy & Entrepreneurship )

-- Arizona State University (Michael Baer, 2015 Organizational Behavior)
+- Arizona State (Michael Baer, 2015 Organizational Behavior)

-- Oklahoma State University (Jason Kiley, 2015 Strategy & Entrepreneurship)
+- Oklahoma State and now Clemson (Jason Kiley, 2015 Strategy & Entrepreneurship)

-- Pennsylvania State University (Jonathan Bundy, 2014 Strategy & Entrepreneurship)
+- Pennsylvania State and now Arizona State (Jonathan Bundy, 2014 Strategy & Entrepreneurship)

 Our students received offers and/or campus visits from a number of schools, including University of North Carolina, University of Pennsylvania (Wharton), University of Virginia (Darden & McIntire), University of Washington, Pennsylvania State University, Boston College, Indiana University, University of Oregon, University of Arizona, Washington University in St. Louis, London Business School, and Imperial College London.